2022–2025 Mazda CX‑5 SAS Unit Reset –

 -

-Bench‑test key functions after reset
+Bench testing the module’s key functions after reset

 -

-Return your same unit ready for reinstallation (plug‑and‑play in most cases)
+Returning your same unit ready for reinstallation (plug‑and‑play in most cases)

-This service does not:
+This reset service does not include:

 -